 Budget – Sophie’s Hostel

-Located in New Town, Sophie’s Hostel is only a five minute walk from Wenceslas Square.
-The Hostel is in a great neighbourhood full of cafes, restaurants, and shops.
+Located in New Town, Sophie’s Hostel is only a five-minute walk from Wenceslas Square.
+The Hostel is in a great neighborhood full of cafes, restaurants, and shops.
 Rooms are simple and clean, yet comfortable and chic.
-Amenities include a shared kitchen, free Wi-Fi and air-conditioning.
-There are also towels for hire and a delicious breakfast can be purchased, cold or hot, for 150 – 200 CZK.
+Amenities include a shared kitchen, free Wi-Fi, and air-conditioning.
+There are also towels for hire and delicious breakfast can be purchased, cold or hot, for 150 – 200 CZK.

 Rates from €10

 Looking for a great place with a little more privacy?
 Consider B&B Hotel Prague City.
 The hotel is within walking distance of Old Town and public transportation.
 Along with clean rooms and helpful staff, the hotel offers free Wi-Fi, 24-hour reception, air conditioning, and even free breakfast.

 Rooms from €39